 Table displays are limited to 2' wide x 15" deep unless otherwise stated in the class listings for that project.
 (Standard science display boards fit into this size limitation.)
-The maximum poster size for hanging is $22" \times 30"$.
+The maximum poster size for hanging is 22" x 30".
 ALL items in the display should be affixed to the display board.
 NO additional items should be included.

-50135 ANIMAL SCIENCE-(All Animals) These projects will be shown, displayed, & Judged at General Projects judging not at individual animal shows!
+50135A ANIMAL SCIENCE-(Youth enrolled in this projects 1-2 years) These projects will be shown, displayed, & Judged at General Projects judging not at individual animal shows!
 Prepare a display focusing on any activity related to the Animal project you chose.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you have learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.